CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 Commercialization is inevitable either way.
 We might as well embrace it early.

 The early voyages to North America were government-funded.
 How many are today?
-None.
+Almost none aside from the military.
 The early voyages to the Moon were government-funded.
 How many will be entirely government-funded in the future?
 None.

 I hope NASA never builds a moon base.
 They are bad at building big orange rockets, so it's not a stretch to assume a NASA moon base would be far over budget and behind schedule as well.